maverickspectacle/database/pages/test.md

   @keyframes highlight { from { background: yellow; } to { background: white; } }
 </style>

+{% raw %}
 <script>
   var ToC = "<nav role='navigation' class='table-of-contents'><h2>On this page:</h2><ul>";
   var newLine, el, title, link, idCounter = 1;

   $("article h3").each(function() {
     el = $(this);
     title = el.text();

-    if (!el.attr("id")) {
+    // Assign an ID if the h3 doesn't have one if (!el.attr("id")) {
       el.attr("id", "section-" + idCounter);
       idCounter++;
     }

     link = "#" + el.attr("id");

-    newLine = "<li><a href='" + link + "'>" + title + "</a></li>";
+    // Create the list item for the ToC newLine = "<li><a href='" + link + "'>" + title + "</a></li>";

+    // Append the new line to the ToC
     ToC += newLine;
   });

+  // Close the ToC structure
   ToC += "</ul></nav>";

+  // Prepend the ToC to the .all-questions div
   $(".all-questions").prepend(ToC);
 </script>
 {% endraw %}